linghaol/CommunityDetection-Spark-AWS/README.md

   - (line 11 & 51) `y=x.split(',') --> y=x.split()`

 ## Others
-If you have any question or suggestion, please contact llh455398472@gmail.com or linghaol@usc.edu .
-Thanks!
+If you have any question or suggestion, please contact llh455398472@gmail.com or linghaol@usc.edu . </br>
+Thanks! </br>

+Linghao Li </br>
+12/19/2016